aboKhaled2017/BackTest/Readme.md

 - **Get All Names**: Fetch all the inserted names
 - **Get Alphapetized Names By Index**: Get the alphapetized names'spellings by index of name

+## Tests

+- **Unit Tests**: To make sure that every unit functionality works as expected
+- **Intergration Tests**: To make sure that evry usecase works as expected by utilizing Mocking and Replaced implementations to interfaces for testing
+- **End to end Testing** : To make sure that the system works as expected under hosting and every cross-cutting concern functionning well
+- **Docker container for running tests** : Utilizing a container instance for each integration test (parallel execution) for performance wise
 ## Configuration

 The application utilizes a `SeederSettings` class to configure seeding behavior.
 If `EnableSeeding` is set to `true`, the application will seed the database with 10 random driver records during startup.
 If set to `false`, the application will not perform seeding.